bytewired9/forgeyt/README.md

 ## Compiling

-To compile `forgeyt`, you just need to type the following command:
+To compile `forgeyt`, you just need to enter the following commands:
 ```
+$ python -m venv venv
+$ ./venv/scripts/activate
-$ pyinstaller forgeyt.spec
+$ python build.py
 ```
+*Note: 7zip or Win11 24H2≤ is required to build.*

 ## Contributing